Skip to main content

 2

-Type a name for the project type (for example, “Annual review” or “New client onboarding”).
+Type a name (for example, “Annual review” or “New client onboarding”) and an optional description that becomes the default for projects created with this type.

 3